deomsh/ATTRIB.G4B/README.txt

 # ATTRIB.G4B
-Simple grub4dos script to get file/ directory attributes (DA RSH) or set attributes on files (A RSH) and directories (SH).
+Simple grub4dos script to get file/ directory attributes (DA RSH) or set attributes on files (A RSH) and directories (A RSH).
 Short File Names on FAT file-systems only

 Help shown with: ATTRIB.G4B